drfiemost/testPRNG/README.md

 ## Distribution

 The second check is based on an answer on stackoverflow [4] and is aimed at measuring the bias of the distribution.
-We produce ten million numbers in the range [0,100) and count the occurences of each one.
-The Lemire generator uses rejection to eliminate the bias.
-The other methods use a simple modulo but for such small ranges there is no noticeable issue.
+We produce ten million numbers, again in the range [0,100), and count the occurences of each one.
+The Lemire generator uses rejection to eliminate the bias, while for the other methods I've used a simple modulo, but for such small ranges there is no noticeable issue.

 ![Distribution of the Lemire generator](images/Lemire_distribution.png)
 ![Distribution of the xorshift16 generator](images/xorshift16_distribution.png)
 ![Distribution of the LCG generator](images/LCG_distribution.png)
 ![Distribution of the standard generator](images/standard_distribution.png)

-Zooming in the xorgshift graph we can notice a jump around the value 35:
+Zooming in the xorgshift graph we can notice a wide jump around the value 35:

 ![Distribution of the xorshift16 generator](images/xorshift16_distribution_zoomed.png)

+[_TODO: even applying rejection the result is the same, what's going on?
+Is the distribution not uniform?_]

 ## Timings